 Lessons Learned in Quickly Shifting to Virtual Training - Things have changed for many of us very quickly.
 Many of us are at home, but we haven’t stopped working.
 As we get used to a new way to interact with one another, the dynamics of our interactions need to change.
 As many people have probably experienced, an online meeting or training is a different … Continue reading Lessons Learned in Quickly Shifting to Virtual Training

 Innovation In L and D - As professionals in the learning and development community, it is important to push ourselves to find new approaches to problems.
-Being innovative can be defined many ways, but it isn’t necessity as complex as we may think.
-On the podcast this week, Darren Nerland Learning Strategist at Degreed sits down with us to talk about … Continue reading Innovation In L and D
+Being innovative can be defined many ways, but it isn’t necessarily as complex as we may think.
+On the podcast this week, Darren Nerland, Learning Strategist at Degreed, sits down with us to talk about … Continue reading Innovation In L and D

 Tips For Engaging Learners - Some folks say they don't care about "engaging" training.
 What does "engagement" even mean, and is it important?

-Creating an L&D Portfolio (10-min podcast) - Listen to an L&D hiring manager talk about how to get started, what should be included, and what to do about proprietary work samples.
+Creating an L&D Portfolio - Listen to an L&D hiring manager talk about how to get started, what should be included, and what to do about proprietary work samples.